-Woodstock-Ingersoll & District MLS® home sales post second highest single month total ever in May
+Woodstock-Ingersoll & District Real Estate Board MLS® home sales decline, new listings surge in May

-The number of homes sold through the MLS® System of the Woodstock-Ingersoll & District Real Estate Board totaled 218 units in May 2021.
-This was more than double the levels from a year earlier, surging 107.6% from May 2020.
+The number of homes sold through the MLS® System of the Woodstock-Ingersoll & District Real Estate Board totaled 156 units in May 2022.
+This was a substantial decline of 30% from May 2021.

-Home sales were 15.2% above the five-year average and 28.2% above the 10-year average for the month of May.
+Home sales were 7.1% below the five-year average and 10.4% below the 10-year average for the month of May.

-On a year-to-date basis, home sales totaled 811 units over the first five months of the year.
-This was up sharply by 49.6% from the same period in 2020.
+On a year-to-date basis, home sales totaled 749 units over the first five months of the year.
+This was a moderate decrease of 8.1% from the same period in 2021.

 The MLS® Home Price Index (HPI) tracks price trends far more accurately than is possible using average or median price measures.
-The overall MLS® HPI composite benchmark price was $605,200 in May 2021, up sharply by 54.8% compared to May 2020.
+The overall MLS® HPI composite benchmark price was $786,800 in May 2022, a sizable gain of 18.6% compared to May 2021.

-The benchmark price for single-family homes was $627,000, a substantial increase of 55.7% on a year-over-year basis in May.
-By comparison, the benchmark price for townhouse/row units was $371,000, a jump of 46.3% compared to a year earlier.
+The benchmark price for single-family homes was $814,600, increasing by 18% on a year-over-year basis in May.
+By comparison, the benchmark price for townhouse/row units was $564,200, an advance of 39.5% compared to a year earlier.

-Active residential listings numbered 143 units on the market at the end of May, down sharply by 30.6% from the end of May 2020.
-Active listings haven't been this low in the month of May in more than three decades.
+Active residential listings numbered 262 units on the market at the end of May, jumping 71.2% from the end of May 2021.

-Months of inventory numbered 0.7 at the end of May 2021, down from the 2 months recorded at the end of May 2020 and below the long-run average of 3 months for this time of year.
+Months of inventory numbered 1.7 at the end of May 2022, up from the 0.7 months recorded at the end of May 2021 and below the long-run average of 2.5 months for this time of year.
 The number of months of inventory is the number of months it would take to sell current inventories at the current rate of sales activity.

 BOARD & ASSOCIATION INFORMATION